OPS-E2E-PPE/VBA-Docs/api/Publisher.WebHiddenFields.Name.md

 ## Example

-This example creates a Web command button with a hidden field, then displays the field's name.
+This example creates a web command button with a hidden field, and then displays the field's name.

 ```vb
 Sub GetHiddenWebFieldName()